mitsukarenai/twitterbridge-noapi/README.md

 ### NEW:

-Sebsauvage and other devs started a project to provide feed bridges for various websites: [rss-bridge](https://github.com/sebsauvage/rss-bridge).
+Sebsauvage and other devs includinng me have started a project to provide "feed bridges" for various websites with poor or no RSS/ATOM feed: [rss-bridge](https://github.com/sebsauvage/rss-bridge).
 The Twitter module is based on twitterbridge-noapi, and includes new stuff.
 Check it out ! :smile:

+twitterbridge-noapi is therefor DEPRECATED unless you need standalone code to build on or learn all the shit you must do when working on Twitter.

 License
 ===================